This final installment of a 7-part series about domestic partnership agreements answers frequently asked questions (FAQs) about them.

 The couple’s support agreement provided:

-- the other woman would support both women;
+- one woman would support both women;

 The court described the agreement as, “a nuptial agreement entered into by two parties that the state prohibits from marrying.”
 Even though Florida prohibited same-sex adoptions (but no longer does) and same-sex marriages (as of January 6, 2015, Florida’s ban was overturned), Florida still allowed agreements between unmarried people.